ilpork/Vahti/README.md

 - Implemented with ReactJS
 - Show latest measurement data and history graphs
 - Choose which measurements to show in main view
-- Can be easily deployed to app hosting services like Netlify
+- Can be easily deployed to app hosting services
 - Use [vahti.netlify.app](https://vahti.netlify.app) either with demo data or your own data

 ### Server (Vahti.Server)